 Around the same time, the Federal Office of Public Health (FOPH) published the «Roadmap for developing the next generation of clinical researchers».
 This more practical document complements the SAMS position paper and formulates concrete goals, work packages and responsibilities.

-To support young medical doctors making their first steps in clinical research, the SAMS has set up the funding program Young Talents in Clinical Research in 2017, in collaboration with the Bangerter Foundation.
-The program funds protected research time and small independent research projects.
+To encourage assistant medical doctors to take their first steps in clinical research, the SAMS has set up the funding program «Young Talents in Clinical Research» in 2017, in collaboration with the Gottfried and Julia Bangerter-Rhyner Foundation.
+Thereby implementing the work package of the FOPH Roadmap attributed to the SAMS (see above).
+The program funds protected research time and small research projects.

 The ongoing work and programs described here follow on previous publications, specifically the SAMS position paper «Medicine as a science», the report by the thematic group «Young people for clinical research in Switzerland» and the «Recommendations for gender-appropriate academic career pathways», published by the Swiss Academies of Arts and Sciences (some downloads are only available in German).